 Creating an engaging classroom library is all about facilitating conditions that can help readers self-regulate, self-motivate and self-direct, according to literacy expert Sharon Callen.

 Classroom libraries can be extremely impactful on a student’s literacy learning, especially when utilised to their full potential.

 “It doesn’t work as a static piece.
 It’s not just a thing in your classroom.
-It’s a living entity, and it is something we are interacting with every day, most of the day,” Phil said.
+It’s a living entity, and it is something we are interacting with every day, most of the day,” she said.

 “The books that we have in a classroom library, that we are bringing to our students, represents their literary and book experiences for that year.
 For some children, that is their entire experience with books and literary texts and informational texts,” Sharon said.